YOU DON’T HAVE TO SHRINK TO BE SEEN.

 English · Mandarin · Taiwanese (Tâi-gí)

-Now that strength feels heavy and exhausting.
+Now, that strength feels like a heavy burden and leaves you exhausted.

 Who I Work With